aletzo/yoink-my-logs/README.md

 # yoink-my-logs

-A zero-dependency local log viewer for Node.js.
-Drop `yoink()` calls in your code and watch them appear in real-time in your browser.
+A better `console.log` for debugging.
+Zero dependencies.
+Drop `yoink()` calls anywhere in your code — Node.js or browser — and watch them stream live to a clean web UI with filtering, search, and proper JSON formatting.

 <img src="assets/yoink-screen-shot-main.jpg" width="700" alt="Main UI">